 Large monolithic structures visually present as fairly heavy.
 Architects or designers often counter this effect by cladding the upper level of the building with a lighter weight cladding, one that is often of a differing hue or texture to the lower floor.

 This treatment provides a number of benefits when working with SipForm’s Cementitious Panels.
 The often dominant visual volume of the structure is reduced and the upper floor can be clad with a low maintenance material.
-Lines where flashing may be pronounced in the finish are remedied and cladding can be applied without installation of a water repellent barrier
+Lines where flashing may be pronounced in the finish are remedied and cladding can be applied again without installation of a water repellent barrier

 As the Fibre Cement used in our SipForm wall panels is a non-porous material there is no requirement for a water repellent barrier to wrap the exterior of the building, external joints are simply sealed.
 Top hat sections or battens are installed and the upper floor cladding is applied.